srdone/life-history-of-ellen-precinda-moffatt-done/mother-poem.md

 #####MOTHER
 God gave you, Mother dear,
 A gift of love,
-To bless our motal homes
+To bless our mortal homes
 With happiness.
 Your touch so soft,
 Your voice